 With a programmable thermostat, you can set your air conditioner to be turned off at night when it is coolest and you are least active.
 A smart thermostat allows you to control your air conditioner from anywhere using your smartphone,and may allow more sophisticated energy-saving cooling schedules.

 Save money with your thermostat settings

 The U.S. Department of Energy recommends setting your thermostat to 78F (26C) when you are home and 88F (31C) when you're away or asleep.
+Turning your thermostat up seven to 10 degrees higher while you're not home can help you save as much as 10 percent on cooling costs.
 Stay cool and comfortable at a warmer temperature by using the tips below.